Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Conclusion

 \section{Conclusion}

-In this work, we proposed xSSAB, an explainable face verification solution based on backpropagation of similarity score arguments.
-In our approach, the positive and negative impact of the features on the similarity score based on the face recognition systems' decision is utilized to obtain visualization of the impact of small, fine-grained face regions on the final matching or non-matching decisions.
+In this work, we proposed xSSAB, an explainable face verification solution based on the backpropagation of similarity score arguments.
+In our approach, the positive and negative impact of the features on the similarity score based on the FR systems' decision is utilized to obtain visualization of the impact of small, fine-grained face regions on the final matching or non-matching decisions.
 Our approach efficiently produces fine-grained explanation maps that highlight similar and dissimilar areas as we showed in our experiments and in comparison with two state-of-the-art approaches.
 To quantitatively evaluate our and other approaches in the field of explainable face verification systems for the first time, we also introduced Patch-LFW.
-Patch-LFW is a benchmark that is based on LFW \cite{lfw} and has been artificially manipulated to provide more Fm and FNM by adding patch-wise clues from another or the same identity.
+Patch-LFW is a benchmark that is based on LFW \cite{lfw} and has been artificially manipulated to provide more {FMs and FNMs} by adding patch-wise clues from another or the same identity.
 An explainable face verification system can now be evaluated based on the Decision-based Patch Replacement (DPR) curve, which represents how good an explainability solution does its task.
 In an evaluation of latency, we also showed the efficiency of our approach, which is also training-free in comparison to black-box approaches, which are time-consuming by design.
-As face recognition systems become more ubiquitous in our daily lives and the precise workings of highly complex deep-learning-based models remain difficult to comprehend, increasing explainability, interpretability, and transparency will continue to be important, especially in the biometric area, as personal and private data is processed. {
+As FR systems become more ubiquitous in our daily lives and the precise workings of highly complex deep-learning-based models remain difficult to comprehend, increasing explainability, interpretability, and transparency will continue to be important, especially in the biometric area, as personal and private data is processed. \paragraph{Acknowledgement} This research work has been funded by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science, and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+This work has been partially funded by the German Federal Ministry of Education and Research through the Software Campus Project.